 The Estuary Program uses a collaborative approach to implement its projects and programs, working with a variety of partners to offer support such as:

 - Real-time data through 17 monitoring stations as part of the Hudson River Environmental Conditions Observing System (HRECOS).

-The mission of the Reserve is to improve the health and vitality of the Hudson River Estuary by protecting estuarine habitats through integrated education, training, stewardship, restoration, and monitoring and research programs.
+The Research Reserve was designated a part of the National Estuarine Research Reserve System in 1982 – a network of 30 protected coastal areas managed by the National Oceanic and Atmospheric Administration (NOAA).
+It’s mission is to improve the health and vitality of the Hudson River Estuary by protecting estuarine habitats through integrated education, training, stewardship, restoration, and monitoring and research programs.

-The Reserve relates to the following four federally designated and state-protected sites along 100 miles of Hudson River Estuary: Piermont Marsh, Iona Island, Tivoli Bays, and Stockport Flats.
+The Reserve encompasses nearly 5,000 acres of tidal wetlands and upland habitat across four federally-designated and state-protected sites: Piermont Marsh, Iona Island, Tivoli Bays, and Stockport Flats.

 Reserve staff and partners conduct estuarine research studies of physical, biological and chemical characterizations; ecosystem processes; and exchanges between wetlands and the Hudson’s main stem.
-Research provides a solid foundation for all reserve programs in education, outreach, training, stewardship and restoration.
+These studies provide a solid foundation for all reserve programs, including the Hudson River Sustainable Shorelines Project.

 This program is a partnership between New York State Department of Environmental Conservation and the National Oceanic and Atmospheric Administration.